Dolly's Lamb Rub

-Dolly the lamb (July 5, 1996 to February 14, 2003) was the first cloned mammal.
+Dolly the Lamb (July 5, 1996 to February 14, 2003) was the first cloned mammal.
 She was produced by Ian Wilmut, Keith Campbell and other scientists at the Roslin Institute near Edinburgh, Scotland.
 Wilmut said "Dolly is derived from a mammary gland cell and we couldn't think of a more impressive pair of glands than Dolly Parton's".
-So naturally I have to name my lamb rub after them.
+So naturally I have to name my lamb rub after her.

 Rosemary and garlic are the classic seasonings for lamb and mutton, with good reason.
 Forget the mint jelly, please.
 Now if you want to chop up a bit of fresh mint, go for it.
 But remember lamb is very much like beef, a hearty red meat.
 You wouldn't put mint jelly on a roast beef would you?